 The introduction of new words needs explicit planning.

-Make sure students are going to see the word (in a context).
+- Make sure your pupils are going to see the word (in context).

-On your whiteboard, in their textbook, on their worksheet, on a classroom display.
+- For example: On your whiteboard, in their textbook, on their worksheet or on a classroom display.

-List antonyms or synonyms on your working wall.
+- List antonyms and synonyms on your working wall.

 - Use every opportunity to get students to write out the relevant words correctly and then get those words upon your working wall.